gopherdata/gophernotes/README.md

   mkdir ~/.ipython/kernels/gophernotes
   cp -r $GOPATH/src/github.com/gopherds/gophernotes/kernel/* ~/.ipython/kernels/gophernotes/
   ```
-5. Copy the kernel config into the `jupyter` directory:
+5. Copy the kernel config into the `~/.local/jupyter` directory:

   ```
   cp -r $GOPATH/src/github.com/gopherds/gophernotes/kernel/* ~/.local/share/jupyter/kernels/gophernotes
   ```

-  OR depending on your version of jupyter:
+  Note, if you have the `JUPYTER_PATH` environmental variable set or if you are using an older version of Jupyter, you may need to copy this kernel config to another directory.
+You can check which directories will be searched by executing:

   ```
-  cp -r $GOPATH/src/github.com/gopherds/gophernotes/kernel/* ~/.ipython/kernels/gophernotes/
+  jupyter --data-dir
   ```

 ### Local, OSX